+s 4

+I 1.
+Canadian Utilities' Senior Vice President, General Counsel & Corporate Secretary at any time

+up to and including the last business day preceding the day of the meeting or any

+I adjournment of the relevant meeting at:

+I TSX Trust Company

+I Attention: Proxy Department

+P.O.
+Box 721

+Agincourt, Ontario M1S 0A1

+I

+I Or

+I Canadian Utilities Limited

+Attention: Senior Vice President, General Counsel & Corporate Secretary

+I

-1. Canadian Utilities' Vice President, Corporate Secretary at any time up to and including the last business day preceding the day of the meeting or any adjournment of the relevant meeting at: TSX Trust Company Attention: Proxy Department P.O.
-Box 721 Agincourt, Ontario M1S 0A1 or Canadian Utilities Limited Attention: Vice President, Corporate Secretary 4th Floor, West Building 5302 Forand Street S.W.
-Calgary, Alberta T3E 8B4 or 2.
-If you have followed the process for attending and voting at the meeting, voting at the meeting will revoke a previously submitted proxy form.
+I 4th Floor, West Building

+I 5302 Forand Street S.W.

+I Calgary, Alberta T3E 8B4

+ł 2.
+If you have followed the process for attending and voting at the meeting, voting at the

+I ۷.

+meeting will revoke a previously submitted proxy form.

+ι